ezraroi/Human-AI-Collab/output/concepts.md

 1. Method: A programmer explains their code, step by step, in natural language, either aloud or in writing, to reveal mistakes and misunderstandings.
 2. Origin and Variations: The practice gets its name from a story in the book The Pragmatic Programmer, where a developer carried a rubber duck and explained code line by line to it.
 Variations of this practice use other inanimate objects, such as a stuffed animal like a teddy bear, a mug, or even a co-worker who is recruited into the passive role of the "duck".
 3. Classification: Within a taxonomy of the software debugging process, RDD is classified as a reasoning strategy under the dimension "How is debugging performed?".
 It is specifically defined as articulating the problem to expose inconsistencies.
-Reflective Prompting

-**Notes:** Externalizing thought to detect cognitive errors; used in RP Phase 2.
+**Notes:** Externalizing thought to detect cognitive errors; used in Reflective Prompting.

 ---